EliaTogni/Univault/Classes/Privatezza e Protezione dei Dati.md

 ----------------------------------------------------------------

 ### k-anonymity vs differential privacy
 Each has its strengths and weaknesses, e.g., $k$-anonymity provides a nice capturing of real-world requirement but not complete protection.
-Differential privacy, on the other hand, has better protection guarantees but it is not easy to understand/enforce, not guaranteeing complete protection either.<br /> Therefore, there is still work to be done on both fronts
+Differential privacy, on the other hand, has better protection guarantees but it is not easy to understand/enforce, not guaranteeing complete protection either.<br /> Therefore, there is still work to be done on both fronts.

 ----------------------------------------------------------------